Calibration in Machine Learning Uncertainty Quantification: beyond consistency to target adaptivity: Validation methods

 The ``$Z$ vs $X_{1}$'' plot in Fig.\,\ref{fig:Plot-of-errors}(b) enables to check if calibration is homogeneous in molecular mass space.
 The running mean does not deviate notably from 0 (except around $X_{1}\simeq100$\,Da, with a correlated increase in $<Z^{2}>$).
 The shape of the running mean squares line, erring towards small $<Z^{2}>$ values, indicates that uncertainties are probably overestimated for masses smaller than the main mass cluster (around 125-130\,Da) evolving to a slight underestimation above this peak.
 This trend hints at a lack of adaptivity.
 A similar plot is shown for $X_{2}$, the fraction of heteroatoms {[}Fig.\,\ref{fig:Plot-of-errors}(c){]} where the running mean presents a weak but systematic trend from positive to negative values.
 Besides, the \emph{z}-scores are under-dispersed for molecules with low heteroatoms fractions (below 0.1), after which the running mean squares line presents notable oscillations around the $Z=1$ reference line and seem to stabilize above $X_{2}=0.4$, where the data are sparse.

 In this dataset, stratification of the conditioning variables is notable.
 For instance, the set of uncertainties $u_{E}$ contains only 138 distinct numerical values, a fact which can be attributed to recalibration by a step-wise isotonic regression function.
 But stratification might also occur independently of any algorithm: $X_{1}$ contains 398 unique values, and $X_{2}$ is strongly stratified, with only 76 values.
+Stratification should be taken into account when binning these variables (see Sect. \ref{subsec:Binning/grouping-strategies}).

-From these three plots, one gets the impression that calibration is rather good at the core of the dataset (where the density of data is highest), but possibly more problematic in the margins.
-A more quantitative analysis of these features is desirable, but one might already conclude that adaptivity is problematic. {}{ {} $\boldsymbol{\square}$}
+From these three plots, one gets the impression that calibration is rather good at the core of the dataset (where the density of data is highest), but more problematic in the margins.
+A more quantitative analysis of these features is desirable, but one might already conclude that adaptivity is not reached. {}{ {} $\boldsymbol{\square}$}